-Charges of Violations of Local, State, or Federal Laws; Felony Charges

-If the University (a) has information from which to conclude that a student has been convicted of, has not contested having committed (e.g., has pleaded guilty or no contest/nolo contendere), or has been charged with or arrested for a violation of local, state, or federal law involving drugs, gambling, or violence (e.g., rape, assault, destruction of property, etc.) or any felony, irrespective of the jurisdiction, or (b) has confirmed information that a student has engaged in conduct that may constitute a violation of the law as outlined above, the student shall be immediately suspended from participation in student athletics or activities until any charges have been addressed by the legal system and/or any applicable university or departmental disciplinary process has been completed.
+Charges of Violations of Local, State, or Federal Laws; Felony Charges violence (e.g., rape, assault, destruction of property, etc.) or any felony, irrespective of the jurisdiction, or (b) has confirmed information that a student has engaged in conduct that may constitute a violation of the law as outlined above, the student shall be immediately suspended from participation in student athletics or activities until any charges have been addressed by the legal system and/or any applicable university or departmental disciplinary process has been completed.
 Information that may trigger the application of this policy shall include, but not be limited to, court, arrest, or other law enforcement, university or departmental records.